coledot/nth/README.md

 ### what about `cut`?

-`cut` works great for situations where the whitespace is fixed, e.g. a single space or single tab. `nth` just goes by whitespace.
+`cut` works great for situations where the whitespace is fixed, e.g. a single space or single tab. `nth` groups columns by whitespace regardless of length.

 ### what about `awk`?

-filtering by columns is a basic use case for awk, and having a separate tool to do so reduces the semantic overhead of writing out commands. no more "{print $1, $2, ...}" verbosity, just `nth 1 2 3`
+filtering by columns is a basic use case for awk, and having a separate tool to do so reduces the semantic overhead of writing out commands. no more `awk "{print $1, $2, $3}"` verbosity, instead just `nth 1 2 3`.

 ## License